Skip to main content

 24 mentions Positive Neutral Negative

 The gameplay is primarily action-oriented, focusing on tactical combat without base-building or resource management, which some players find refreshing.
-While the variety of units and their unique mechanics, such as dual modes and faction-specific abilities, add depth, issues like a poor user interface and clunky controls detract from the experience.
-Overall, the game is praised for its engaging narrative and nostalgic appeal, though it shows signs of age compared to modern titles.
+While the variety of units and their dual modes add depth, issues such as a poor user interface, clunky controls, and pacing problems detract from the experience.
+Overall, the game is praised for its engaging narrative and innovative mechanics, though it shows signs of age compared to modern titles.

 • “Every unit has 2 modes and placement of units has mechanical advantages.”